Skip to content

 Webhook Content

-When sending a Webhook to a generic endpoint, the HTTP POST request will contain a JSON object that can contain the following values.
+When a new observation is recorded for a watcher, the JSON body can contain the following values.

 Here is an example payload.